coleifer/peewee/docs/peewee/models.rst

    # <ForeignKeyField: "user"."favorite_tweet">

 There is one more quirk to watch out for, though.
-When you call :py:class:`~Model.create_table` we will again encounter the same issue.
+When you call :class:`~Model.create_table` we will again encounter the same issue.
 For this reason peewee will not automatically create a foreign key constraint for any *deferred* foreign keys.

-To create the tables *and* the foreign-key constraint, you can use the :py:meth:`SchemaManager.create_foreign_key` method to create the constraint after creating the tables:
+To create the tables *and* the foreign-key constraint, you can use the :meth:`SchemaManager.create_foreign_key` method to create the constraint after creating the tables:

 .. code-block:: python